All Episodes

 Thanks.

-You know it's happening.
+You know, it's happening.

-You know, and and the and that and that is it that is a difference.
+You know, and that is a difference.

-Uh they both strike me as useful tools on terror.
+They both strike me as useful tools on terror.

 Exactly, exactly.

-But now it's okay everybody's jumping on the full body scan.
+Everybody's jumping on the full body scan.

-Indeed so.
+Indeed, so.

 No one ever graduates.

-It is a lifetime education, and uh that's good news that you don't graduate because that would imply that the experience is over.
+It is a lifetime education, and that's good news that you don't graduate because that would imply that the experience is over.

 Thank you very, very much, Angela.